+- 3. Provide three (3) educational or professional letters of reference/recommendation.

+- 4. Drug testing must be completed by Penn Commercial's contracted service provider.
+Drug testing is completed within the first two weeks of the start of the program.
+Cost for drug testing is included in the student's financial aid package.
+A positive drug test will result in immediate termination from the program.
+NOTE: a medical marijuana card DOES NOT make anyone exempt from a positive drug test.
+A student who has a positive drug test may reapply for admission after one year.

 - 5. While Penn Commercial does not require students to provide proof of vaccination prior to enrollment and the start of their program of study, medical programs offered do require a Health Clearance/Physical Form completed within one week of the start date.
 Furthermore, clinical sites also require immunizations/titers for communicable diseases prior to entering the clinical component of the program.
 These are due by week four in order to remain eligible for clinical rotation.
 The information required by program is outlined below.

 - Health Clearance/Physical Form

 - Hepatitis B Titer and vaccination if needed

 - Varicella Titer and vaccination if needed

 - MMR Titer and vaccination if needed

 - T-Spot Testing for Tuberculosis

 - TDAP vaccination

 - Flu shot

-- COVID testing
+- COVID-19 vaccine and testing